-Initial CARE pension Check that value at date of exit is present, including revaluation to date of exit.
-Current CARE pension (including PI) Check that current value is present and includes any relevant PI.
-Date attains SPA Should be the date the member reaches state pension age under current legislation, for payment of 2015 deferred benefit.
-PSOs/ Earmarking If a member has had a pension sharing or earmarking order, check that full details of the benefits transferred/ to be paid to the ex-spouse/ex-civil partner are recorded.
-Scheme pays debits Check that details of any future scheme pays debits are recorded including amount of tax charge and annual pension debit.
-Contracted-out date Check that this is present and not earlier than 06/04/1978.
-Pre/ Post-88 GMP Check that a member with at least one month of pre 4/88 contracted out service has a pre- 88 GMP.
+20 16 PSOs/ Earmarking If a member has had a pension sharing or earmarking order, check that full details of the benefits transferred/ to be paid to the ex-spouse/ex-civil partner are recorded.
+21 17 Scheme pays debits Check that details of any future scheme pays debits are recorded including amount of tax charge and annual pension debit.
+22 18 Contracted_out date Check that this is present and not earlier than 06/04/1978.
+23 19 Pre/ Post-88 GMP Check that a member with at least one month of pre 06/04/1988 contracted out service has a pre-88 GMP.
 GMP must be divisible by 52.
-May be derived if total GMP and post 4/88 GMP are recorded.
-Check that a member with at least one month of post 4/88 service contracted out on a GMP basis has a post 88 GMP.
+May be derived if total GMP and post 05/04/1988 GMP are recorded.
+Check that a member with at least one month of post 05/04/1988 service contracted out on a GMP basis has a post 88 GMP.
 Can be derived or explicit.
-Date GMP revalued to Check that a revaluation rate is present for each element of GMP.
-Date attains SPA PSOs/ Earmarking Scheme pays debits Contracted-out date Pre/ Post-88 GMP
+2 4 0 Date GMP revalued to Check that a revaluation rate is present for each element of GMP.

-FPS 2006 SPECIAL MEMBERS Data item Comment 21 Retained option election An indicator should be present to identify that the member elected to purchase benefits under the retained option.
-22 Settlement format Indication of whether by lump sum or periodic contribution.
+FPS 2006 SPECIAL MEMBERS (Additional items) Data item Comment 2 5 4 Retained option election An indicator should be present to identify that the member elected to purchase benefits under the retained option.
+2 6 2 Settlement format Indication of whether by lump sum or periodic contribution.